Unrequited Love and Lust: When the One You Want Doesn’t Want You Back

 There's no doubt about it: unrequited love and lust are hard.
 Research has shown how different an experience it is (in terms of brain activity) compared to love that's returned.
 Not that most of us need a scientist to tell them that: if you've loved and loved back, and another time loved and been left in the lurch, you know all too well what the difference is.
 You know how endings or breakups feel.
 And you may also know that moment in time when you decide it's okay that you or they decided to leave the relationship.
 That it was OK to move on, to not always be there for the other person or to stop taking their calls so often or listening to their longing for you.

 That's not to say that one should always give up: there is something to be said for insisting someone talk to you, for asking for a second (or tenth) chance, for getting on a train or a plane and saying "I want to try" or coming home and saying "I know sex is out of the question, but can I just hold you?
 Can we kiss?"
 But how to tell one from another?
 Now that's the mystery of love and of lust, isn't it?

-If you're moving on from a breakup, a divorce or other relationship heartbreak check out How to Survive the Loss of a Love.
-If you're trying to figure out how to re-connect with someone you love or lust after or are trying to come to a middle ground with your two very different sex drives or levels of desire, check out Because It Feels Good: A Woman's Guide to Sexual Pleasure and Satisfaction.
-In upcoming blog posts, we'll also explore some concrete tips for both of these scenarios - how to move on gracefully and also how to re-connect with a partner.
+If you're moving on from a breakup, a divorce, or other relationship heartbreak, check out How to Survive the Loss of a Love.
+In upcoming posts, we'll also explore some concrete tips on how to move on gracefully and also how to re-connect with a partner.